AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 ### Entities

 Now that we know how `Events` work, we need to be able to detect if our mouse is over a specific `Entity`.
 For that Lumen has an `EntityManager` that assign entity IDs.
-It is not important for the end user to know how this is done.
+It is not important for the developer to know how this is done.
 The following example changes the color of an entity if it is pressed:

 ```C++
 #include "Engines/My2DEngine/My2DEngine.h"